 Hjördis first met David while visiting the set of “Bonnie Prince Charlie” in late 1947.
-She settled herself down in his personal canvas chair, and then refused to budge when asked by the assistant director.
+She settled herself in his personal canvas chair, and then refused to budge when asked by the assistant director.
 David, a vision in tartan with a blonde wig, stomped over to evict her, took one look, and fell in love.
 Six weeks later they were married and she became a Hollywood wife.

 In the received wisdom, after meeting the recently widowed David, the blindingly quick marriage suggested that she saw him purely as a means to an end – a ticket to becoming a Hollywood actress.
-When he actively stood in the way of her ambitions, the consequences were thirty years of heavy drinking, jealousy, adultery and mental cruelty, right through to his death in 1983.
+Then, when he actively stood in the way of her ambitions, the consequences were thirty years of heavy drinking, jealousy, adultery and mental cruelty, right through to his death in 1983.

 That’s neither accurate nor the full picture.
 For starters, Hjördis had been turning down offers from Hollywood for two years before David set eyes on her.
 Even when they met, she was still carrying around the offer of a movie contract from ‘Gone With The Wind’ director David O. Selznick.

-Much of the vitriol aimed at Hjördis stems from “Niv”, Graham Lord’s excellent biography of David Niven, which was published in 2003, six years after her death.
+Much of the vitriol aimed at Hjördis stems from “Niv”, Graham Lord’s otherwise excellent biography of David Niven, which was published in 2003, six years after her death.
 It revealed an unhappy marriage which had previously been held up as a rare example of a lasting and loving Hollywood coupling.
-Ironically, Hjördis, who felt sidelined by David’s success, completely dominates Lord’s book as soon as she appears about halfway through.
+Ironically, Hjördis, who apparently felt sidelined by David’s success, completely dominates Lord’s book as soon as she appears about halfway through.

 My initial aim was to piece together the first forty years of Hjördis’ life, from 1919-1959, in the hope of finding that she and David had more good times together than what is normally assumed.
-I have continued beyond the initial cut off point – given my aim I’m not so sure if that was a good idea – and am currently approaching 1965.
+I have continued well beyond the initial cut off point – given my aim I’m not so sure if that was a good idea – and am currently approaching 1967.

 I’ve used Hjördis’ words where possible, and despite going off on the occasional tangent, it is first and foremost meant to be her story.

 No pages are closed off and complete- they are all being constantly added to and amended as new information arrives and new thoughts occur.
-Please feel free to comment and contribute.
+Please feel free to comment and contribute!

 If you own the copyright to any of the uncredited images, I apologise and am happy to either remove or credit them.